 Are Criminal Records Publicly Accessible in New York?

-How to Find New York Criminal Records
+How To Find New York Criminal Records

-As mentioned earlier, criminal records held by the New York State DCJS aren’t considered public information.
 Therefore, people can only retrieve their own criminal history reports through the bureau.
-(Employers and licensing agencies have to submit a request form to access someone’s criminal history via the DCJS.)
+(Employers and licensing agencies have to submit a Request for Access to Criminal History Record Information Form to view someone’s criminal history via the DCJS.)

 New York residents can request two types of records including suppressed or unsuppressed records.
 Suppressed records exclude expunged or sealed information and unsuppressed records include commonly sealed information such as certain juvenile offenses and acquittals.